 The investigators concluded that in this multiethnic cohort of women, NT-proBNP modestly improved measures of CVD risk prediction.

 These data suggest that NT-proBNP may be useful in prediction tools for women; however, further study to demonstrate the reproducibility in other large cohorts, in addition to the cost-effectiveness of such measurements, is warranted.

-Clinical Topics: Anticoagulation Management, Dyslipidemia, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Anticoagulation Management and Venothromboembolism, Lipid Metabolism, Nonstatins
+Clinical Topics: Anticoagulation Management, Dyslipidemia, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and Venothromboembolism, Lipid Metabolism, Nonstatins

 Keywords: Myocardial Infarction, Stroke, Neoplasms, Follow-Up Studies, Women's Health, Venous Thromboembolism, Peripheral Arterial Disease, Risk Factors, Blood Pressure, Sodium Potassium Chloride Symporter Inhibitors, Angina Pectoris, Cholesterol, C-Reactive Protein, Body Mass Index, Peptide Fragments, Diabetes Mellitus, Natriuretic Peptide, Brain